The National WHO Reference Laboratory for Poliovirus

 The virological enterovirus surveillance is based on characterization of enterovirus detected in clinical samples sent in by the clinical microbiology laboratories in Denmark.

-Confirmatory test for enterovirus RNA: All samples are tseted using a real-time RT-PCR to confirm the presence of enterovirus RNA in the sample material.
+Confirmatory test for enterovirus RNA: All samples are tested using a real-time RT-PCR to confirm the presence of enterovirus RNA in the sample material.

-Isolation of enterovirus: All fæces samples, as well as selected samples of other origin, are isolated in cell culture.
-The purpose of this is to confirm that there is no poliovirus in the samples by utilising poliovirus specific cells, as well as to amplify the virus content in the sample to allow further analysis of the viral RNA.
+Isolation of enterovirus: All stool samples, as well as selected samples of other origin, are tested using cell culture.
+The purpose of this is to confirm that there is no poliovirus in the samples by utilising poliovirus specific cells, as well as to amplify the virus content in the samples to allow further analysis of the viral RNA.

 These analyses determine which of the 116 enterovirus types is present in the sample.

-Further to the routine analysis identifying the 116 enterovirus types, the laboratory also characterizes rhinovirus in clinical samples.
+Further to the routine analysis identifying the 116 enterovirus types, the laboratory also characterizes rhinovirus in clinical samples by PCR and sequencing.

-The laboratory provides active support in connection with clinical investigation of enterovirus infectiones.
+The laboratory provides active support in connection with clinical investigation of enterovirus infections.

-Outbreaks and detection af enterovirus typer of special interest are reported to relevant clinical departments, and may furthermore be reported in EPI-NYT.
+Outbreaks and detection of enterovirus types of special interest are reported to relevant clinical departments, and may furthermore be reported in EPI-NYT and relevant international scientific journals.

-The laboratory provide weekly reports to WHO on the number of samples investigated.
+The laboratory provides weekly reports to WHO on the number of samples investigated.
 A yearly report of resources, staff, quality assurance and number of tests carried out is also prepared for WHO accreditation.
-This yearly report is prpared in collaboration with the department for Infectious Disease Epidemiology at SSI.
+An additional yearly report, to document the poliovirus eradication activities undertaken in Denmark, is prepared in collaboration with the department for Infectious Disease Epidemiology at SSI.

 Danish clinical microbiology and infectious disease departments, as well as general practitioners.